bmndc/nokia-leo/README.md

 mount -o bind /data/enforce /sys/fs/selinux/enforce
 ```

-If you wish to revert all changes made, connect the phone to your computer in EDL mode, move the original boot image file to `edl-3.1` or `edl-master` folder, open Command Prompt/Terminal within the folder and type:
+If you wish to revert all changes you've made, connect your phone to the computer in EDL mode, move the original boot image file to `edl-3.1` or `edl-master` folder, open Command Prompt/Terminal within the folder and type:
 ```
 python edl.py w boot boot.img --loader=8k.mbn
 python edl.py reset